lmfor/LeaguePredictionModelPipeline/README.md

-# Kaggle Dataset Loader + Q&A Model
+# Kaggle Dataset Loader + Prediction Model

 ## About
 This repo provides Python utilities to download and load Kaggle datasets as pandas DataFrames.